An Officer and a Gentleman: The Benefits of Navy ROTC

-Get the information you need to decide if a military career is right for you.
+Get the information you need to decide whether a military career is right for you.
 No obligation -- just free information from the branches of service that interest you.

 The NROTC Scholarship Program is available to high school graduates.
-If you are selected for the NROTC Scholarship, you will make your own arrangements for college enrollment, room, and board.
-You will be expected to take the normal course load required by the college or university for degree completion in addition to meeting NROTC specific academic guidelines.
+If you are selected, you will make your own arrangements for college enrollment, room and board.
+In addition to meeting NROTC specific academic guidelines, you will be expected to take the normal course load required by the college or university for degree completion.

 Becoming an Officer

 Upon graduation, you will be commissioned as an ensign in the Navy Reserve or a second lieutenant in the Marine Corps Reserve.
 Midshipmen without scholarships also may receive a commission through the College Program.
 College Program midshipmen must serve at least three years of active-duty service if they accept a commission.
 The service commitment times vary according to what community in which the graduate has selected to serve.

 The Navy ROTC offers several career paths for young men and women interested in serving as officers in the U.S. Navy.
 These career-path options include:

 If you are excited by the opportunity to get money for school and start a career as an officer in the U.S. Navy, then your next step should be to request more information by completing the ROTC information request form.

 Ready to Join the Military?

 We can put you in touch with recruiters from the different military branches.
 Learn about the benefits of serving your country, paying for school, military career paths, and more: sign up now and hear from a recruiter near you.